Mean Time Between Failure (MTBF) Calculation, Explained

 Why Should You Calculate MTBF?

-• Set a baseline for preventative maintenance: By understanding the types of failures that are likeliest to occur and when, you can build a preventative maintenance plan for enhancing asset reliability and preventing the failure from even occurring in the first place.
+• Set a baseline for preventive maintenance: By understanding the types of failures that are likeliest to occur and when, you can build a preventive maintenance plan for enhancing asset dependability and preventing the failure from even occurring in the first place.

 • Planning for specific types of failures: Understanding which failures happen most frequently allows you to plan accordingly to ensure costly delays or safety hazards don’t arise.